 Thankfully, all you have to do to make them just as delicious without the frying is to make them in your waffle iron!
 In fact, making them in your waffle iron kills two birds with one stone.
 It gets you a delicious, crisp flavor and it solves the problem of trying to make sure the tender cakes stay together while cooking them.
 I always seem to break off pieces and end up with floaties in my oil, but this fixes that.

 Cooking up the crab cakes in the waffle iron was definitely fun and something that is considerably less messy (and dangerous) than the hot oil.
 It’s something that can even be fun for the kids to get in on making crab waffles!
-Not only was it healthier, cleaner and less messy, the waffles ended up much lighter than when they are pan fried.
+Not only was it healthier, cleaner, and less messy, but the waffles also ended up much lighter than when they are pan fried.

 To keep it lighter and lower in points, I only use a little mayonnaise and then fill the rest in with fat free Greek yogurt.
 It keeps the cakes moist and delicious, gives them enough moisture to stick together but it doesn’t overwhelm the flavor and keeps them relatively low in calories and points.